Your Rights & Voting Info

 New York voters also have a right to:

-Take up to two hours of paid time off in order to vote if their work schedule otherwise prevents them from voting in person while the polls are open.
-Voters must tell their employers that they need time off to vote at least two but no more than ten days before the election.
+Take up to three hours of paid time off in order to vote if their work schedule otherwise prevents them from voting in person while the polls are open.
+Voters must tell their employers that they need time off to vote at least two days before the election.
 N.Y.
 Elec.
 Law § 3-110.

-Bring written or printed materials into voting booths, but not to display campaign clothing, stickers or buttons at the polling place.
+Bring written or printed materials into voting booths, but not to display or leave campaign clothing, stickers or buttons at the polling place.
 N.Y.
 Elec.
 Law § 17-130(4).

 Vote free from harassment or intimidation.